sushant9096/realtime-chat-ai-assistance-backend/README.md

-### This is open source project for the Realtime Chat Application using Node.js, Express, Socket.io, MySQL, Sequelize ORM.
+### This is open source project for the Realtime Chat with AI Application using Node.js, Express, Socket.io, MySQL, Sequelize ORM.

 #### Setup Instructions
 1. Install Docker and Docker Compose
 2. Clone the repository
 3. cd into the project directory
-4. ```env
+4. ```dotenv
    # Create .env file in the root directory
    # Add the following environment variables with your own respective values
    FIREBASE_CREDENTIALS_PATH=google-service-account.json # firebase credentials path